din2006/din2006/README.md

-- 👋 Hi, I’m @din2006
+- 👋 Hi, I’m Dinesh
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Flutter

 <!---
 din2006/din2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.